Black Round Table Linens Buyer's Guide: Quality Fabrics Reviewed

 Can I layer a table runner over a round tablecloth?

 Yes, and it is one of the more effective ways to add depth to a round table.
 The runner will extend past the edges rather than spanning the full width evenly, and that asymmetry is part of the look.
-A natural linen runner over a black base cloth creates a strong contrast that anchors the table without requiring elaborate centerpieces.
+A faux-linen runner with relaxed farmhouse texture over a black base cloth creates a strong contrast that anchors the table without requiring elaborate centerpieces.

 Is linen worth it over cotton for dinner napkins?

 Linen is worth it if texture and drape matter to you.
-Belgian linen in particular softens with each wash and develops a quality that cotton at the same price point does not replicate.
+A linen-flax blend in particular softens with each wash and develops a quality that cotton at the same price point does not replicate.
 Cotton is easier to care for and cheaper per napkin, which makes it the more practical choice for everyday use.
 For a table you are deliberately setting, linen napkins are a meaningful upgrade.

 Where to Buy